Tactical and Strategic Kindness

 In an early dream, Clara wants to know why she has been chosen — what about her made her worthy of entry.
 The answer is nothing.
 Worthiness has nothing to do with it.
 The mere fact that her attention was on Heaven made Heaven possible.

 This was a deep psychedelic insight.
-This is what a good trip is, with or without drugs.
+Attention on a heaven is what a good trip is, with or without drugs.

 No one wants to listen to orchestra musicians playing disharmoniously.
 That is a bad trip.
 And yet, movie actors acting harmoniously is considered boring.
 Conflict, violence, and wild emotions are what make a film interesting.

-The notions of tactical and strategic thinking are nearly inseparable from the notion of conflict — in Western society.
-In her dreams, kindness is not a single bell to be rung.
+In Clara’s dreams, kindness is not a single bell to be rung.
 Kindness may have tactical and strategic uses; these make up the social fabric of Clara’s heaven.
 It is not boring; it is, in principle, every bit as interesting as a court intrigue might be; it is just the mirror image.

 Ultimately, Clara decides to not stay in the heaven she dreams of.
 She instead opts to use her struggling family as raw material to create her own.
 Heaven, she realises, is no reward for a life well-led; it is the act of leading a life well.